Alternatives to Canine Surgeries

 In the tibial compression test, which is another way to check for ligament damage, the femur is held steady with one hand while the other flexes the dog’s ankle.
 A ruptured ligament allows the tibia to move abnormally forward.

-“A complete cranial cruciate ligament tear is always a surgical case,” says Stacey Hershman, DVM, of Hastings-on-Hudson, New York, “since otherwise the knee cannot function as a hinge joint.”
+“A completely torn CCL in dogs is always a surgical case,” says Stacey Hershman, DVM, of Hastings-on-Hudson, New York, “since otherwise the knee cannot function as a hinge joint.”
 Advocates of conservative management recommend that whenever the tear is partial, nonsurgical techniques be given an eight-week try.
-If symptoms improve during that time, they say, the odds favor nonsurgical recovery.
+If symptoms improve during that time, they say, the odds favor ACL recovery without surgery.
 If symptoms don’t improve, conservative management techniques can be used as pre- and post-operative conditioning and therapy.

 After An Injury